- Square Enix

 Instruments: Bass Guitar (Also a Vocalist)

 Yoshitaka Hirota is an eclectic musician best known for the Shadow Hearts series.
-He entered the gaming industry as a sound effects designer for Square on the recommendation of college friend Yasunori Mitsuda and worked on a number of hit games, including Final Fantasy VII, Chrono Trigger, and Parasite Eve.
-Not exclusively a game musician, he also worked on techno albums and scored a movie during these projects.
+He entered the gaming industry as a sound effects designer for Square on recommendation of his college friend Yasunori Mitsuda.
+While there, he worked on many of their hit titles, including Final Fantasy VII and Chrono Trigger.
+He relieved tension duing these projects by DJing, releasing an electronica album, and scoring an eccentric movie in his spare time.

-After leaving Square to compose three drama albums and Bomberman 64: The Second Attack, he became the lead composer of Sacnoth after Hiroki Kikuta's Koudelka failed.
-After scoring Faselei!, Dive Alert, and Sonic Shuffle, his big break came when he produced the diverse and experimental score to Shadow Hearts with Mitsuda, which was distinct for its industrial rock compositions and use of chanting.
+In 1998, he became a freelancer and scored Bomberman 64: The Second Attack and three drama albums.
+Following the failure of Hiroki Kikuta's Koudelka, he became the lead composer of Sacnoth and scored Faselei!, Dive Alert, and Sonic Shuffle.
+His big break came when he produced the diverse and experimental score to Shadow Hearts.
+He returned to score uniquely characterised soundtracks for its two sequels and an arranged album.